ecssiah/ecssiah.github.io/_posts/2018-04-20-hashes_in_disarray.markdown

 Or maybe I should read a little more closely.

 Either way, the lesson here is to remember that the same object can sometimes have more than one name in Ruby.
-If you need to create an Array that is filled with **unique** hashes, then you have to pass the `Array.new` method a block that instantiates a new Hash either literally or with `Hash.new`.
+If you need to create an array that is filled with **unique** hashes, then you have to pass the `Array.new` method a block that instantiates a new Hash either literally or with `Hash.new`.
 Even calling `Hash.new` as the second parameter to `Array.new` is not good enough.
 It will simply create *one* new Hash object and then refer to it for each array element.